meilisearch/meilisearch-rust/CONTRIBUTING.md

 sh scripts/update-readme.sh
 ```

-Then, add the generated `README.md` file to your git commit.
+Then, push the changed files.

 You can check the current `README.md` is up-to-date by running: